Celebrate your achievement with fellow graduates, family, and friends

 Only bring the essentials

-There is no secure location to keep personal items in the Olympic Oval, and they are not permitted in the gymnasium.
+There is no secure location to keep personal items in the Red and White Club.

 Items not to bring: